vandres/jPass/README.md

 ----

-Try the demo here: [http://jpass.voan.de/demo](http://jpass.voan.de/demo) See what happens when you enter "password" and "passwort"
+Try the demo here: [http://jpass.voan.de/demo](http://jpass.voan.de/demo) See what happens when you enter "password", "passwort" and "passwodr"

 Open for Issues